top of page

 We then got Galahad another Irish Wolfhound companion called Freki (not a rescue), who was amazing with all our animals and such a sweetheart.
 She loved running with the chickens and lambs.
 She totally stole our hearts.
 She died of congenital kidney disease at 2 years of age.
 Very deeply devastating to lose one so young.

 When Joan arrived to keep Galahad company in his old age they bonded immediately.
 We were very blessed to receive Joan in our lives.
-Joan has now been joined by Atreyu another Irish Wolfhound (not a rescue) who is a puppy and a bundle of joy.
+Joan was then joined by Atreyu another Irish Wolfhound (not a rescue) as a puppy and a bundle of joy.
+He was a big beautiful majestic hound.
+We also rescued a 7 year old Scottish Terrier Bonnie who was relinquished to the pound in July 2024.
+She is an angel and such a delight.
+Atreyu passed away following complications with pneumonia in 2024.
+Joan was so devastated to lose him she pined for months.
+He was just shy of 6, my heart was broken.
+We now have a very cheeky wolfhound pup called Navarre who arrived in early in 2025.
 When they say the best psychiatrist in the world is a puppy, they were not wrong!

 MAPLE AND MAX